This post may contain affiliate links. Please read my disclaimer for more information.

-So if the rep range for a particular lift is listed at 5 to 7, wait until you can perform 7 clean reps on the first set with a given weight before adding more the following week.
+So if the rep range for a particular lift is listed at 5 to 7, wait until you can perform seven clean reps on the first set with a given weight before adding more the following week.

 Once you reach the upper end of your targeted rep range with a specific weight on the first set of the exercise, increase the weight on the first set for the following workout.

-Just make sure that anytime you increase the weight you keep the same form and technique, you should never compromise this just for the sake of jacking up your numbers.
+Just make sure that anytime you increase the weight, you keep the same form and technique; you should never compromise this just for the sake of jacking up your numbers.

-Building muscle isn’t a sprint it’s a marathon.
+Building muscle isn’t a sprint.
+It’s a marathon.

 Keep your ego in check.
 Take your time and focus on gradually increasing the weight while maintaining perfect technique at all times.

-This has been a debate for years and just like all exercise topics there isn’t one answer that can be tailored for every person.
+This has been a debate for years, and just like all exercise topics, there isn’t one answer that can be tailored for every person.

-It will depend on your experience level, genetics, how disciplined you are with your nutrition plan, how quick your body recovers in between exercises and the amount of intensity you put into your workouts.
+It will depend on your experience level, genetics, how disciplined you are with your nutrition plan, how quickly your body recovers in between exercises and the amount of intensity you put into your workouts.

 At the end of the day, the training regiment that allows you the fastest strength gains will likely be the same plan that produces the highest amount of muscle growth for you.

 If you give a muscle an extra day of rest after it has already fully recovered, there is no threat of a loss.
 Muscle loss won’t occur until a particular muscle has gone untrained for about 2 to 3 weeks.

 As I already mentioned, recovery is growth.
-If you make a habit of training your muscles before they fully recover, you will either gain muscle mass at a slower rate than what your maximum potential would allow, or even worse you won’t grow at all.
+If you make a habit of training your muscles before they fully recover, you will either gain muscle mass at a slower rate than what your maximum potential would allow, or even worse; you won’t grow at all.

-3 to 4 will most likely be your sweet spot but those who are more advanced with good recovery ability can stretch it to 5 in certain cases.
+3 to 4 will most likely be your sweet spot, but those who are more advanced with good recovery ability can stretch it to 5 in some instances.

 For that reason, newbies are typically better suited to directly hitting each muscle group at a slightly higher frequency, while more advanced trainees should use a lower frequency.

-When we talk about workout volume we’re referring to the total number of muscle sets that you will perform for each specific muscle group for each workout.
+When we talk about workout volume, we’re referring to the total number of muscle sets that you will perform for each specific muscle group for each workout.

-Just like training frequency, there is no way to apply a single guideline here for everyone since it can vary depending on several factors.
+Like training frequency, there is no way to apply a single guideline here for everyone since it can vary depending on several factors.

-For that reason, the specific amount of reps a trainee should perform during a workout would be largely dependent on the overall intensity they were putting forth on each set.
+For that reason, the specific amount of reps a trainee should perform during a workout would be mostly dependent on the overall intensity they were putting forth on each set.